Host Homes - Short Term Housing for Homeless Youth

 The Host Homes model is an innovative, caring, and successful intervention for youth homelessness.
 At Finally Family Homes, we’ve chosen to incorporate this compassionate transitional housing model to serve our college-aged youth who are leaving foster care without a family and need extra support as they grow into contributing, successful members of the adult community.

-Our Host Homes program recruits, trains, and supports local hosts/ families to provide temporary homes to Santa Clarita youth (18-24 years old) struggling with homelessness, especially those who fell into homelessness because they aged out of foster care without a family.
+Our Host Homes program is designed to recruit, train, and support local hosts/ families to provide temporary homes to Santa Clarita youth (18-24 years old) struggling with homelessness, especially those who fell into homelessness because they aged out of foster care without a family.

 If you live in the Santa Clarita area and are interested in becoming a host for our Host Homes program, sign up below.
 We’ll send you more information about the application and screening process, expectations of youth and hosts, and how to get involved.